American Road Trips

 Location: 4079 Albany Post Road, Hyde Park, New York (Historic Site: 111 Estates Lane)

-Visit: Both sites open daily (closed Thanksgiving, Christmas and New Year's Day)
+Visit: Library and museum open daily (closed Thanksgiving, Christmas and New Year's Day); home of FDR open Thursday-Monday.
+Grounds and gardens open daily.

 Accessibility: Both properties are accessible via tram service, available from May-October.
 Wheelchairs are available at no charge in both the Library and the Historic Site.